hmrc/income-tax-mtd-changelog/README.md

 * Error `RULE_TAX_YEAR_NOT_SUPPORTED` description and message updated
 * Error `RULE_TAX_YEAR_TOO_LONG` replaced with `RULE_TAX_YEAR_RANGE_INVALID`
 * Gov-Test-Scenario `MULTIPLE` added

-### 26 May 2023

-The following changes were deployed into sandbox.

-#### cis-deductions-api

-New API Version `v2.0`

-* Added a new error `TAX_YEAR_NOT_ALIGNED` to the "Retrieve CIS Deductions for Subcontractor" endpoint.

-#### self-employment-business-api

-* Added new `BOTH_EXPENSES_SUPPLIED` Gov-Test-Scenario to the following endpoints:
-  * Create a Self-Employment Period Summary
-  * Amend a Self-Employment Period Summary
-* Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of `RULE_INCORRECT_GOV_TEST_SCENARIO`.

-#### individuals-expenses-api

-* Added new `TAX_YEAR_NOT_ENDED` Gov-Test-Scenario to the following endpoints:
-  * Create and Amend Employment Expenses
-  * Ignore Employment Expenses
-* Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of `RULE_INCORRECT_GOV_TEST_SCENARIO`.

 ### 27 April 2023